 Read More: What's the difference between inbound and outbound marketing

 Inbound and outbound marketing are often seen as completely separate marketing techniques, but really they are two sides of the same coin.

 In particular, investing in inbound marketing – and particularly good quality content – can improve the results of an outbound marketing campaign by ensuring that your campaign is backed up by a strong and trustworthy online presence.

-What are the pros and cons of outbound marketing?
+Pros and cons of outbound marketing

 Outbound marketing has long been considered the purest form of advertising, from TV ads and billboards to modern PPC campaigns.
 While outbound marketing is a sure way to draw the attention of an audience that might otherwise have passed you by, it’s no longer the clear top dog in digital marketing.